county and state park calendars

 up to receive events via email.
 Follow event info on the state park facebook page.

 • Somerset County Park Commission, 908-722-1200 x7.

 The website for the New York-New Jersey Trail Conference, a federation of groups and individuals dedicated to maintaining marked hiking trails and protecting related open space, provides information about easy to strenuous hikes, the Appalachian Trail, membership and volunteer opportunities and offers regional trail maps and books for sale.

 Explore the great outdoors while using a GPS as your guide and hunt for the many caches hidden in parks, open spaces and communities worldwide.
 Visit the official Geocaching website for information.
 For specific information about geocaching in New Jersey, visit the Northern New Jersey Cachers website.
-Several natural areas in New Jersey contain a significant number of caches.
+Many natural areas in New Jersey contain a significant number of caches.
 Here are a few to get started:

-28 caches are scattered throughout the 376-acre preserve
+1091 Canal Rd., Franklin Township.
+Caches are scattered throughout the 376-acre preserve.

 Kittatinny Valley State Park

 Over 200 caches are located throughout the park.
 Sign up for a geocaching workshop to learn more; offered monthly at the park, 973-786-6445.

 every kid in a park pass

 Fourth graders and their families receive a free 4th Grade Annual Pass good for free access to hundreds of national parks, lands and waters.
 Visit website for details and to get your pass.